 Before I jump into any formulas, let’s talk about why the cost of customer acquisition is important.
 Imagine that you are a health brand with an e-commerce storefront, and you offer a 50% off sale on select granola bars.
 The sale runs for a week and drives record traffic to your site, but afterward, you discover that the top-selling granola bar during this promotion was actually being sold at a cost to you.
 Because of the offer, it accounts for 20% of your sales for the month.
 But was selling the bar at a cost to your business a good decision?
 Will the new customers you acquired be back to purchase more bars when the promotion is over?
 These are the types of scenarios you can monitor in the bigger picture, by keeping an eye on your customer acquisition cost.

 Assessing your CAC requires somewhat of a balancing act between acquisition and lifetime value (LTV).
 This is usually represented as a ratio: LTV/CAC.
 The key to monetization is to ensure that your CAC is well below the LTV.
-Your CAC is usually calculated by accounting for the total cost of marketing efforts involved in acquiring a new customer, or with a formula that looks like this: CAC = (total cost of sales and marketing) / (# of customers acquired).
-You can perform that calculation over any set period of time, but doing it regularly is important for monitoring how much you’re spending on campaigns, and whether or not they’re contributing the value necessary to turn a profit.
+Your CAC is usually calculated by accounting for the total cost of marketing efforts involved in acquiring a new customer.
+Or with a formula that looks like this: CAC = (total cost of sales and marketing) / (# of customers acquired).
+You can perform that calculation over any set period of time.
+But doing it regularly is important for monitoring how much you’re spending on campaigns.
+And whether or not they’re contributing the value necessary to turn a profit.

 Now is a good time to talk about retention.
 The way to truly be successful is to move up from just selling products, to acquiring customers long term.
-You might be determined to drive a certain number of new customers to your e-commerce business because more customers mean more sales—right?
+You might be determined to drive a certain number of new customers to your e-commerce business.
+This is because more customers mean more sales—right?
 But with CAC fresh on your mind, keep in mind that it’s about 5 to 25 times more expensive to acquire a new customer than it is to retain a current one.
 And repeat customers tend to spend more money.
 Make sure that your time spent on acquiring new customers isn’t coming at the cost of retaining current ones.